IBM-Bluemix-Docs/MDMOnCloud/index.md

 # Getting started with IBM Master Data Management on Cloud
 {: #mdmoc_getting_started}

-IBM® Master Data Management on Cloud for Bluemix® offers the rich features of an on-premises InfoSphere® Master Data Management (InfoSphere MDM) deployment without the cost, complexity, and risk of managing your own infrastructure.
+IBM® Master Data Management on Cloud offers the rich features of an on-premises InfoSphere® Master Data Management (InfoSphere MDM) deployment without the cost, complexity, and risk of managing your own infrastructure.
 IBM MDM on Cloud provides preinstalled InfoSphere MDM configurations for production and development